 Goals or end points for watershed restoration cannot be successfully established using intuition or seat-of-the-pants reasoning.
-Restoration goals should be developed with careful consideration of societal wishes and economic realities, and be guided by science.
+Restoration goals should be developed with careful consideration of societal wishes and economic realities.
+They should be guided by science, that is, restoration goals should be the product of a watershed assessment or characterization that provides a basis for comparing current condition with the desired condition (Bohn and Kershner 2002, Palmer et al. 2005).
+Finally, goals set should be realistic and attainable within a defined time period.

 In this report we describe protocols for validation monitoring to evaluate the outcome of restoration actions in meeting California coastal watershed restoration program objectives.
 Three monitoring activities are commonly recognized (ONRC 2000).
 Implementation monitoring is monitoring to document the fulfillment of contract obligations or compliance with regulations or laws.
 Effectiveness monitoring is monitoring to document trends in resource condition following a management action.
 Effectiveness monitoring is most often associated with physical or chemical processes and habitats.
 Validation monitoring is monitoring to document the response of biota to restoration actions.
 Validation monitoring, ideally, establishes cause-and-effect relationships between restoration actions and biota (ONRC 2000).
 However, lack of preproject monitoring data or inadequate replication limits the ability of validation monitoring in establishing cause-and-effect relationships.
-Validation monitoring differs from implementation and effectiveness monitoring in that it is primarily concerned with the response of biota, as opposed to physical habitats or processes.
+Validation monitoring differs from implementation and effectiveness monitoring in that it is primarily concerned with the response of biota, as opposed to physical habitats or physical processes.
+The time required to document pre-restoration condition or change after restoration varies with the species being monitored, the biological measure being used and number of replicate samples.
+In general terms, documenting pre-restoration condition for most fish response measures will require one or more years of sampling while documenting post-restoration change will require multiple years.

 This report presents recommendations for validation monitoring protocols intended to detect responses of salmon and steelhead trout to watershed restoration actions.
-The question guiding our selection of protocols was:

-What measurements are both practical and sensitive enough to detect a response by salmon and steelhead trout to restoration actions?
+The question guiding selection of protocols was: what measurements are both practical and sensitive enough to detect a response by salmon and steelhead trout to restoration actions?
+The assumption inherent in this question is that salmon and steelhead trout will respond to watershed restoration actions.
 Protocols recommended in this report are not comprehensive.
 Rather, our protocol selection was guided by the watershed restoration program goal of restoring salmon and steelhead trout, with consideration of the varied types of restoration actions.